 On the Horizon

-The Australian government has recently mandated climate-related financial disclosures through amendments to the Corporations Act 2001 (Cth) and related legislation, with the first reporting period starting on or after 1 July 2024 for the largest entities.
+The Australian government has recently mandated climate-related financial disclosures through amendments to the Corporations Act 2001 (Cth) and related legislation, with the first reporting period starting after 1 January 2025 for the largest entities.
 This significant legislative development is expected to create more opportunities for the inclusion of quantifiable non-financial measures that can be confidently applied and compared across companies.
 This, in turn, will likely foster positive applications in executive remuneration overall.
 However, to meet investor expectations companies must ensure that these metrics are implemented in a way that aligns with their specific business strategies and goals.

 Philip Foo CFA also contributed to this report.